 Replacing a boat steering wheel is fairly straightforward and requires minimal tools.
 You will need to disconnect the steering cable from the boat’s steering system.
 Then, you can unscrew the old steering wheel from the hub.
 Make sure you have the exact same type of replacement wheel before beginning.
 You should attach the new steering wheel to the hub with the same screws that were used to attach the old wheel.
 Reconnect the steering cable back to the boat’s steering system, making sure it is secure.

 You may also need to adjust the cable tension depending on the type of steering system your boat has.
 If your boat has a rack-and-pinion system, you may need to adjust the cable tension by turning the adjustment knob on the back of the steering system.
 If your boat has a cable-steering system, you will need to adjust the cable tension by loosening or tightening the nut on the cable end.
 Once the cable tension has been adjusted, you should be able to use your new steering wheel.
+If You still have doubt on how to replace a boat steering wheel keep reading.

 Can you change the steering wheel on a boat